abdalazizesam/CodeSynth/README.md

 ## Development Status
 🚧 Currently in active development 🚧

-## Getting Started
-See the [documentation](./docs/getting-started.md) for installation and setup instructions.

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request.